gastonmorixe/react-native-new-architecture-research/07-Performance-Analysis.md

 This is a direct result of replacing the asynchronous, JSON-serializing Bridge with the direct, synchronous JSI.

 -   **Latency Reduction:** For high-frequency calls between JavaScript and native, the reduction in overhead is massive.
-Some reports have cited a **10x to 1000x reduction in call time** for individual invocations [6].
+Some reports have cited a **10x to 1000x reduction in call time** for individual invocations.[^6]
 -   **CPU-Bound Tasks:** The ability to write synchronous, C++-backed TurboModules unlocks new possibilities.
-One case study demonstrated a **50x performance increase** for a bcrypt hashing function by implementing it in a C++ TurboModule with multithreading, a task that would have been impractically slow over the old Bridge [7].
+One case study demonstrated a **50x performance increase** for a bcrypt hashing function by implementing it in a C++ TurboModule with multithreading, a task that would have been impractically slow over the old Bridge.[^7]

 ## Summary of Findings